-These are some tips that helped people like you to speed up their learning curve:
+Here are some tips that have helped people like you speed up their learning curve:

-enjoy it: attach positive emotions to the learning process.
-Learning does not have to be boring or stressful.
-You always remember what you live, what you feel and what you do if there is a strong emotion attached to it.
-And for effective learning this strong emotion has to be positive in order to remain in the long-term memory.
+- Enjoy it: associate positive emotions with the learning process.
+Learning doesn’t have to be boring or stressful.
+You always remember what you experience, what you feel, and what you do when there is a strong emotion associated with it.
+And for effective learning, that strong emotion needs to be positive in order to stay in your long-term memory.
 If you are interested, read more about the importance of emotions for effective learning.

-be consistent: plan some days in your calendar when you are going to practice with a native speaker of your target language.
-Consistency is key to improve in any skill.
+- Be consistent: schedule a few days in your calendar where you will practice your target language, better if with a native speaker.
+Consistency is key to improving any skill.

-surround yourself: immerse yourself with books, music, movies and activities in your target language.
-Disclaimer: my husband was learning Spanish while dancing salsa and listening to Spanish songs.
-Don't feel bad about making use of subtitles in a movie or in a YouTube video: they will help you to follow along and better understand the context if needed.
-I still do it with some English movies when the actors speak too fast or have a difficult accent.
+- Surround yourself: immerse yourself in books, music, movies, and activities in your target language.
+Disclaimer: my husband learned Spanish while salsa dancing and listening to Spanish songs.
+Don’t feel bad about using subtitles in a movie or in YouTube videos: they will help you follow the movie and understand the context better.
+I still do this with some English movies when the actors speak too fast or have a difficult accent.

-travel: plan trips to Spain and countries in South America or participate to volunteering/interchange programs to these countries.
-There are also people who decide to have a non-permanent job in one of these countries.
+- Travel: plan trips to Spain and countries in South America or participate in volunteer/exchange programs to those countries.
+There are also people who choose to have a non-permanent job in one of these countries.

-strive for progress, not perfection: adults in particular tend to over-analyze or stress about their mistakes, thinking that the accent is not perfect or that there is zero understanding.
-This stress is what slows down progress.
-None of this matters in the long term: commitment is more important!
+- Strive for progress, not perfection: adults in particular tend to over-analyze or stress over their mistakes, thinking that their accent is not perfect or that there is no understanding.
+On the contrary, it is this stress that might slow down your progress.
+In the long run, none of this matters: commitment is more important than perfectionism!

-talk with real live humans: languages apps are great to learn new vocabulary, but they will never replace the emotions and care that a real human can give you.
-Combine the learning from language apps with the one given by a native speaker that can guide you through the process.
-You can have informal language exchanges, enroll in a course, or take classes online.
-If you have friends that speak Spanish, try to spend more time with them and ask them to speak in their language with you.
+- Talk to real people: language apps are great for learning new vocabulary, but they will never replace the emotion and care that a real person can give you.
+The tip here is to combine language apps with learning from a native speaker who can guide you through the process.
+You can have language exchanges or take lessons online.
+If you have friends who speak Spanish, try to spend more time with them and ask them to speak with you in their language.

-ask questions: never be afraid to ask a question about something you don't know or don't understand in Spanish.
-There are a lot of resources online that will give you an answer or you can simply send us a message with your doubts.
-Also, if you practice with a native speaker, don't forget to ask that person.
+- Ask questions: never be afraid to ask a question about something you don’t know or understand in Spanish.
+There are many resources online that will give you an answer or you can simply send us a message with your doubts.
+Also, if you are practising with a native speaker, you can always ask that person to resolve your doubts.

-customize the learning to your needs: most of the time, people learn a language because they want to travel, work in a foreign country or simply for hobby.
-Whatever your motivation is, getting guidance on the things really important for you will speed up your learning.
-Let's say that you learn Spanish because you would like to feel more immersed when you go to South America.
-You will probably need to know how to ask for a good place to eat or how to ask for directions to get back to the place where you are staying.
-Learning all the animals or all the irregular verbs in the past form won't probably help you in the first place.
-While these are important to learn, it is also important to understand when it is the right moment to learn it in order to not waste time.
+- Adapt your learning to your needs: most of the time, people learn a language because they want to travel, work in a foreign country, or just as a hobby.
+Whatever your motivation, getting guidance on the things that really matter to you will speed up your learning.
+Let’s say you’re learning Spanish because you want to be more comfortable when you go to South America.
+You probably need to know how to ask for a good restaurant or how to ask for directions to the place you are staying.
+Learning all animals or all irregular verbs in the past tense probably won’t help you in the first place.
+While it’s important to learn them, it’s also important to know when it is the right moment to learn it, so you don’t waste time.
 This is something that a personal teacher can probably do better than a learning app.

-don't get too attached to grammar: most people approach a ‘language as an object’.
-They can describe the language's rules, grammar and syntax, but they cannot use it.
-A language is like a living plant that needs consistency and care to grow.
-Use the language without being afraid of making mistakes (native speakers make a lot of mistakes too).
+- Don’t get too attached to grammar: most people approach a “language as an object”.
+They can explain the rules, grammar, and syntax of the language, but they can’t use it.
+A language is like a living plant that needs consistency and nurturing to grow.
+Use the language without fear of making mistakes (even native speakers make lots of mistakes).
 Then you will refine the grammar and get better with time.

-record your progress: this is something new that I tried with my students and they felt very motivated after looking at their improvements.
-Often, we just look at what there is still to learn instead of appreciating what it has already been done.
-Looking back at your progress can motivate you to continue, more than looking at all things still to be learned.
-One easy and simple suggestion is to use your phone to record yourself telling a story or presenting yourself in Spanish.
-Do it once a month and then re-watch your progress.
-I promise you will also have a lot of fun.
+- Record your progress: this is something new I tried with my students, and they felt very motivated after seeing their improvements.
+Often we only look at what there is still to learn instead of appreciating what we have already accomplished.
+Looking back at your progress can motivate you to keep going more than looking at all the things that still need to be learned.
+A simple and easy suggestion is to record yourself telling a story or presenting yourself in Spanish.
+Do this once a month and then look at your progress again.
+I promise you will have a lot of fun doing this as well.

-A language is not an object that you know, but it is something that you do.
+A language is not an object that you know, but something that you use.

-Extra tip: if you speak a Latin language, then learning Spanish might result easier for you.
-Don't loose that opportunity to learn one of the most spoken languages in the world.
+⭐ Extra tip: if you speak a Latin language, then learning Spanish might result easier for you.
+Don’t lose that opportunity to learn one of the most spoken languages in the world.